esamattis/yalr/README.md

 });
 ```

-It will also read the YALRFile.
-Options in the YALRFile will take precedence
+It will also read the `yalr.js`.
+Options in the `yalr.js` will take precedence
 over the options given using the API.
 Which makes it perfect for developer
 specific config.
 Just put it to .gitignore.